PayFabric/Portal/PayFabric/Sections/Payment Terminals.md

 This option is to enable the ability to process transaction with Gift Card on the EMV entry.

 ### Batch Close
-PayFabric allows to manually batch close the transactions on the terminal via Diamond Cloud service.
+PayFabric allows to trigger the batch close on terminal via Diamond Cloud service by clicking 'Manually Close Batch' button.

 ![DiamondCloudTerminal](/PayFabric/Sections/Screenshots/DiamondCloudTerminal.png)

 ### Test Connection for specified Terminals
 PayFabric provide the ability to send a test connection request to the terminal via Diamond Cloud service.
-Merchants can check the connection status on the terminal side.
+Merchants can check the connection status on the terminal.

 ![DCTestConnection](/PayFabric/Sections/Screenshots/DCTestConnection.png)